Skip to main content

 #

-What Happened: iTutorGroup, which hires remote English tutors, programmed its hiring software to automatically reject female applicants over 55 and male applicants over 60.
-The discrimination was discovered when an applicant submitted two identical applications with different birth dates—and only the younger persona received an interview.
+iTutorGroup programmed its hiring software to automatically reject female applicants over 55 and male applicants over 60.
+Discovered when an applicant submitted identical applications with different birth dates—only the younger persona received an interview.
+First-ever AI discrimination settlement by the EEOC.

 Settlement Terms: